helmgast/lore/docs/Topic Maps.md

 For the queries to be efficient, we may need to add extra indexed (denormalized) fields either on Topic or on a separate collection, e.g. to do geoqueries.

+We often want to filter characteristics of a Topic through scope, for example to translate.
+We provide a list of ids and request to filter characteristics by them.
+It means, return any characteristic with a scope that matches either one of the provided, or all of the provided.

+We could also set an association pointing to a wildcard ID.
+This means it resolves to a query, not an individual topic.

 ## Open questions

-1. Custom IDs in MongoDB
+[x] Custom IDs in MongoDB
-2. Unique IDs for Topics (slugs) and their relation to Name
-3. Shorthand function for creating topics and associations
-4. Handling of thumbnails and icons for topics
+[ ] Unique IDs for Topics (slugs) and their relation to Name [ ] Shorthand function for creating topics and associations [ ] Handling of thumbnails and icons for topics
-5. Metadata we want to store on each topic. created_at, updated_at, owner?
+[x] Metadata we want to store on each topic. created_at, updated_at, owner?
-6. How to use scopes.
+[ ] How to use scopes.
 In the standard, they are considered a limitation, and lack of scope means no limitation.
 But we might want to have scopes also as a way of tagging or filtering topics, not just limiting.
 E.g. you might add a scope "MartinAuthored" just to be able to note who edited what.
 Basic idea is to use it for both depending on context.

-7. If a publisher/user bob creates content for the world Eon owned by publisher carl, how do we signify this?
-The ID path could be listed under a) carl.com/eon/* or b) bob.com/eon/ .
-If a), we use the scope to denote that bob contributed this.
-Somewhere in Bob's interface, you'd want to see a list of all his contributions, so need to find them by scope.
-If b), it's easy to find bob's contributions on his page, but tricky to display them when browsing carl.com/eon.
-Probably a) is slightly better than b).
+## Personal knowledge management

+There is an active trend for building personal knowledge systems that is very similar to Topic Maps.
+It's usually represented as a folder of interlinked Markdown, or as an app with a cloud database behind.
+Lore Topic Maps are intended to be shared, not personal, but apart from that, there are many similarities.
+So we should consider:
+- Ability to import common formats of linked markdown from these apps
+- Maybe ability to have a Markdown folder backend to represent the topic map
+- Look through these apps for good concepts on usability for large knowledge graphs

+## Import sources

+### Mundanapedia
+Import from Mediawiki-source to Markdown repo.
+`flask wikitext-to-markdown ~/dev/src/encyclopedia-mundana/eon_dump.xml ~/dev/src/encyclopedia-mundana/`
+Considered canon, no named author, published by Helmgast, in Swedish.
+`flask import-markdown-topics ~/dev/src/encyclopedia-mundana -b lore.pub/t -b helmgast.se/eon -s lore.pub/t/sv -s lore.pub/t/canon_content -a existence( this:concept, helmgast.se/eon:world)`

+### Drängopedia
+Import from Mediawiki-source to Markdown repo.
+Considered community content, authored by Ola or other author, published by Drängopedia, in Swedish.
+`flask import-markdown-topcics ~/dev/src/drangopedia -b lore.pub/t -b helmgast.se/eon -b drangopedia.lore.pub/eon -s lore.pub/t/sv -s lore.pub/t/community_content -s ola@drangopedia.lore.pub`

+### Neotech terms
+Import from Sheets.
+Considered canon, authorless, published by Helmgast, in Swedish or English (depending).

+### Kampanj
+Import from Wordpress archive to Markdown repo.
+Considered community, authored by Martin et al, published by Kampanj, in Swedish.

+### Nogo
+Import from Joomla archive to Markdown repo.
+Considered community, auhtored by Martin et al, published by Nogo, in Swedish.

 ## World hierarchy (old)